benzookapi/shopify-barebone-app-sample/extensions/my-checkout-ui-ext-3/README.md

 ## Prerequisites

-Before you start building your extension, make sure that you’ve created a [development store](https://shopify.dev/docs/apps/tools/development-stores) with the [checkout extensibility developer preview](https://shopify.dev/docs/api/release-notes/developer-previews#previewing-new-features).
+Before you start building your extension, make sure that you have a [development store](https://shopify.dev/docs/apps/tools/development-stores) where Checkout UI extensions can be tested.

 ## Your new Extension